The Wind in the Willows (1996 film)

-The Wind in the Willows (released as Mr. Toad's Wild Ride in the United States) is a 1996 British adventure comedy film based on Kenneth Grahame's 1908 novel The Wind in the Willows, adapted and directed by Terry Jones, and produced by Jake Eberts and John Goldstone.
-The film stars Terry Jones, Steve Coogan, Eric Idle and Nicol Williamson.
-While positively regarded, it was a box office bomb and had distribution problems in the United States.
+The Wind in the Willows (released on VHS and DVD as Mr. Toad's Wild Ride in the United States) is a 1996 British adventure comedy film based on Kenneth Grahame's 1908 novel The Wind in the Willows, adapted and directed by Terry Jones, and produced by Jake Eberts and John Goldstone.
+The film stars Jones, Steve Coogan, Eric Idle and Nicol Williamson.
+While positively regarded by critics, the film was given only a very limited theatrical release in the U.S. due to a lawsuit between Columbia Pictures and Disney.

 Plot

-Mole's underground home is caved in when the meadow above is crushed by a steam shovel, driven by the Weasels, who are demolishing it for a new location.
-Mr. Toad, had sold the land to finance his latest obsession: caravanning.
-Mole finds the Water Rat for solace.
-Seeing Mole's pain, Rat takes Mole to see Toad.
-Toad encourages them to join them in his newly bought horse-drawn caravan.
-A speeding motor car frightens the horse, tipping the caravan over.
-Toad instantly discards the cart and becomes infatuated with motoring.
-He is a terrible driver and funds his cars with loans from the Weasels.
-Their vindictive Chief blackmails him to sell Toad Hall.
+Mole's underground home is caved in when the meadow above is crushed by a steam shovel driven by Weasels.
+The Water Rat takes Mole to see Mr. Toad, who encourages them to join them in his new horse-drawn caravan.
+After a motor car frightens the horse and the caravan tips over, Toad becomes infatuated with motoring.
+He is a terrible driver and funds his cars with loans from the Weasels; their vindictive Chief blackmails him to sell Toad Hall.

-After Toad's uncontrollable drive into the Wild Wood destroys a seventh motor car, Toad, Rat, and Mole are lost in the unwelcoming lair of the Weasels.
-The Weasels attempt to coerce Mole into stopping his friends from interfering with their plans.
-Toad is also attacked by the Weasels.
-The three end up in Mr. Badger's underground house.
-Badger, a close friend of Toad's late father who feels protective of Toad's inheritance, attempts to end Toad's love of motor cars.
-However, Toad refuses to listen to Badger and is ultimately arrested for stealing and crashing a motor-car outside a pub.
-During his trial, Toad's defence lawyer is no help at all due to Toad's obnoxious attitude.
-Furthermore, the Weasels are dominating the public box.
-The Chief Weasel poses as one of the rabbits in the Jury and manipulates the Jury to give a guilty verdict.
-After Toad insults the Court and makes a botched escape attempt, the Judge gives him a hundred-year sentence in a castle dungeon.
+After an encounter with Weasels in the Wild Wood, Toad, Rat, and Mole end up in Mr. Badger's underground house.
+Badger attempts to quell Toad's obsession with cars, but Toad refuses to listen and is ultimately arrested for stealing and crashing a motor-car outside a pub.
+During Toad's trial, the Chief Weasel poses as a rabbit and manipulates the Jury into giving a guilty verdict.
+After Toad has an outburst in Court and tries to escape, the Judge gives him a 100-year sentence in a castle dungeon.